 We generally will be designated as a "passive foreign investment company" under the meaning of Section 1297 of the U.S. Internal Revenue Code of 1986, as amended (a "PFIC") if, for a tax year, (a) 75% or more of our gross income for such year is "passive income" (generally, dividends, interest, rents, royalties, and gains from the disposition of assets producing passive income) or (b) at least 50% or more of the value of our assets produce, or are held for the production of, passive income, based on the quarterly average of the fair market value of such assets.
-U.S. shareholders should be aware that we believe we were classified as a PFIC during our tax years ended June 30, 2018 and 2017, and based on current business plans and financial expectations, believe that we may be a PFIC for the current and one or more future taxable years.
+U.S. shareholders should be aware that we believe we were classified as a PFIC during our tax years ended June 30, 2021 and 2020 and based on current business plans and financial expectations, believe that we may be a PFIC for the current and one or more future taxable years.
 If we are a PFIC for any taxable year during a U.S. shareholder's holding period, then such U.S. shareholder generally will be required to treat any gain realized upon a disposition of Common Shares or warrants, or any "excess distribution" received on its Common Shares, as ordinary income, and to pay an interest charge on a portion of such gain or distribution.
 These consequences will be mitigated with respect to the Common Shares, but not the warrants, if the shareholder makes a timely and effective "qualified electing fund" or "QEF" election or a "mark-to-market" election with respect to the Common Shares.
-A U.S. shareholder who makes a QEF election generally must include in income on a current basis for U.S. federal income tax purposes its shareholders.
+A U.S. shareholder who makes a QEF election generally must include in income on a current basis for U.S. federal income tax purposes its share of our net capital gain and ordinary earnings for any taxable year in which we are a PFIC, whether or not we distribute any amount to our shareholders.
 A U.S. shareholder who makes a mark-to-market election generally must include as ordinary income each year the excess of the fair market value of the Common Shares over the taxpayer's basis therein.
-Each U.S. shareholder should consult its own tax advisors regarding the PFIC rules and the U.S. federal income tax consequences of the acquisition, ownership, and disposition of Common Shares and warants.
+Each U.S. shareholder should consult its own tax advisors regarding the PFIC rules and the